viniciusbinder/QuizMeUp/README.md

 # 👾 Quiz Me Up!

-**Quiz Me Up!** is a trivia game created in the very first SwiftUI Jam!
+**Quiz Me Up!** is a trivia game created for the very first SwiftUI Jam!
 It features questions from the [Open Trivia Database](https://opentdb.com) and lots of SwiftUI!
 We were very excited to be able to improve our SwiftUI skills and software architecture knowledge.
 There was a lot of experimenting with custom transitions and animations!
 We had so much fun and the pleasure of spending the weekend with such a great community!

 ## 🏆 We Won!